 Roam the wild landscapes of South Australia and revel in the freedom to live life untamed.
 Escape to the vast, wide-open spaces of the Eyre Peninsula and Flinders Ranges.
 The perfect paradox of outback and ocean to awaken your senses and fire your curiosity.
 Unearth ancient land and lose yourself among 540-million-year-old mountain ranges, sweeping gorges, bushland brimming with wildlife and rich Aboriginal history on one of the best Flinders Ranges tours.

-Venture to the Eyre Peninsula, winding from the red dirt to roaring ocean swells as you pull up in Port Lincoln.
-Here, sample the region’s sought-after seafood, learn to surf and add a deeper meaning to your trip by volunteering at a koala conservation project.
-Have the opportunity to swim with wild sea lions and come face-to-tooth with a Great White Shark.
-Then, go off-grid, falling asleep under a sea of stars.
+Venture to the Eyre Peninsula, winding from the red dirt to white sandy beaches as you pull up in Port Lincoln.
+Here, learn to surf, discover the pristine coastline, see koalas in the wild and add a deeper meaning to your trip by participating in voluntary conservation work.
+Fall asleep each night under a sea of stars and connect with like-minded travellers.
+If you love aquatic adventures, you can choose the optional extra of swimming with wild sea lions and coming face-to-tooth with a Great White Shark.

 Day 1: Adelaide to Ikara-Flinders Ranges National Park

 Arrive at our Wilpena Pound campsite for a Welcome to Country in the Adnyamathanha people’s language.
-Enjoy Aboriginal songs, traditional stories, and local information as you are welcomed to the Flinders Ranges.
-Enjoy dinner by the campfire and roll out your swag for your first night under the billions of stars of the Milky Way.
+Enjoy Aboriginal stories and local information as you are welcomed to the Flinders Ranges.
+Then, enjoy dinner by the campfire and roll out your swag for your first night under the billions of stars of the Milky Way.

-Today we drive approximately 450 km (5 hours), with stops along the way.
-Swag camp in the camping area at the Wilpena Pound Resort, which has toilet and shower facilities.
+Today we drive approximately 450km, with stops along the way and swag camp in the camping area at the Wilpena Pound Resort, which has toilet and shower facilities.

 Day 2: Ikara-Flinders Ranges National Park

 Wake to the sounds of birdsong, and after breakfast, set out on the Hills Homestead Walk.
 Wander through the tranquil Pound Gap into Wilpena Pound and follow Wilpena Creek through tall river red gums and pines.
-Head up Wangara Lookout for panoramic views of the Pound and keep your eyes peeled for echidnas in the underleaf.
-Breath deep and take in the magic all around you.
+Head up Wangara Lookout for panoramic views of the Pound, and keep your eyes peeled for echidnas in the underleaf.
+Breathe deep and take in the magic all around you.